La Casa

 Public remarks repeatedly mention room/unit AC (window or split-type) and never describe central air conditioning or building-chilled water systems.
 With 0 of 20 listings checking central AC in the fee-includes field, there is strong evidence that central AC is not provided or included in the maintenance fees.
 Buyers should assume individual AC, not a central building system.

 Cable TV inclusion appears to be a building-level fee feature with very high confidence.
-Recent MLS data shows 18 of 20 listings mark CABTV as included in association fees, and none of the public remarks suggest cable is separately billed.
-This looks consistent across multiple listings rather than a one-off agent copy-paste issue.
+Recent MLS data shows 18 of 20 listings marking CABTV as included, and none of the remarks provide any evidence that this changed.
+This is consistent across multiple agents and likely not a one-off listing error.

 10 of 20 current MLS listings indicate common area electricity (OTCOEX) is included in association fees.
 Remarks are silent on common electric billing, so inclusion is based primarily on consistent MLS checkbox usage across multiple listings (moderate confidence, possibly copy/paste).